majorsilence/AspMvc5Mono/Readme.md

 * Open Site.sln in monodevelop 4.0.12 or newer

-To configure nginx to server this project see https://github.com/majorsilence/NginxAspMvcHosting.
+To configure nginx to serve this project see https://github.com/majorsilence/NginxAspMvcHosting.

 # Nuget
 Requires nuget packages are downloaded.
 Run: